wilsonmar/wilsonmar.github.io/_posts/2018-08-17-salesforce-npsp-performance.md

     compile group: 'io.gatling.highcharts', name: 'gatling-charts-highcharts', version: gatlingVersion
    </pre>

-   NOTE: There was <a target="_blank" href="https://gatling.io/2017/04/21/gatling-2-2-5/">a blog about this on 21 April 2017</a>.
+   See the <a target="_blank" href="https://gatling.io/2017/04/21/gatling-2-2-5/">blog about 2.2.5 being released on 21 April 2017</a>.

    PROTIP: <a target="_blank" href="https://gatling.io/2018/07/24/gatling-frontline-on-aws-marketplace/">On July 24, 2018 it was announced</a> that the Enterprise version of Gatling is available for rent <a target="_blank" href="https://aws.amazon.com/marketplace/pp/B07DTWPZG8">on the AWS Marketplace of Amazon Linux server images</a>.
 See <a target="_blank" href="https://gatling.io/gatling-frontline/product-sheet/">the product sheet</a> about Grafana and plug-ins for CI/CD Jenkins, Bamboo, TeamCity.

-   Gatling 3 is due out 2018.

-1. The marketing home page for Gatling is at https://gatling.io/

-   NOTE: Gatling is open sourced by a company in France:
+   QUESTION: Gatling 3 in the next version but it has not been updated since August 2017 at https://oss.sonatype.org/content/repositories/snapshots/io/gatling/highcharts/gatling-charts-highcharts/3.0.0-SNAPSHOT/

 1. BLAH: The last release on GitHub was April 14, 2016 at:

    https://github.com/gatling/gatling/releases

-   Gatling CEO Stephane Landelle (slandelle) explains in https://github.com/gatling/gatling/issues/3288 why the company stopped using releases and tags:
+   Gatling CEO Stephane Landelle (slandelle) explains in https://github.com/gatling/gatling/issues/3288 why the company stopped using GitHub releases and tags:
    * Github turns git tags into something they call "releases", that are actually only a source download.
 This might makes sense for scripting languages, but definitively not for a compiled one such as Scala.
 Because of Github abuse of the "release" word, people used to download this crap and then complain and open issues because they didn't get what they expected...
    * We used to use the sbt-release plugin, which would automatically create tags, but this plugin made our life a misery and broke several releases so we dropped it.
    * You can get the release content from the milestone